Home / Career Guides / Zoologist

 Develop strong technical skills

-As a zoologist, you’ll need to be proficient in the technical skills required for zoology research, such as data analysis, research design, and animal behavior observation.
-Consider taking courses in biology, ecology, animal behavior, and statistics to develop your skills.
+You’ll need to master skills like data analysis, research design, and observing animal behavior.
+Take courses in biology, ecology, animal behavior, and statistics to build your expertise.

 Build a professional network